syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 {% endhighlight %}

 ## Row Header Selection

-SfDataGrid, lets you select a specific row by touch the RowHeader.
+SfDataGrid lets you to select a specific row or group of rows either programmatically or by touch interactions.
+To enable Selection in SfDataGrid, you need to set the `SfDataGrid.SelectionMode` property to value other than `None`.

+### Select records in SfDataGrid when tapping on row header cells
+You can select the specific row or group of rows by touch the row header cells.
 To enable the RowHeader in SfDataGrid, you need to set the `SfDataGrid.ShowRowHeader` is `true`.
 Also, you can set the row header width using `SfDataGrid.RowHeaderWidth property`.
 Hence, by default SfDataGrid RowHeaderWidth is 20.

+The below code example illustrates how to enable RowHeader.
 {% highlight c# %}

  dataGrid.ShowRowHeader = true;
+ dataGrid.RowHeaderWidth = 50;

 {% endhighlight %}